lizardfs/documentation/source/adminguide/basic_configuration.rst

 http://xfs.org/index.php/XFS_FAQ

-If you would like to use the high performance ZFS filesystem, please check the :ref:`cookbook` for further information.
+If you would like to use the high performance ZFS file system, please check the :ref:`cookbook` for further information.

 .. _master_server_config: